 To address these challenges, surveys collecting visitation data from infected individuals have been conducted (Kan et al. 2021).
 However, the difficulties of continuous data collection and privacy concerns have made it challenging to apply this method in different contexts.
 Also, studies have simulated travel to identify infection risk areas in urban space (e.g., Mao and Bian, 2010; Zhou et al., 2021).
 Although their models have been temporally validated, the spatial accuracy of the predicted visit areas has not been similarly validated.
 While mathematical models like Susceptible-Exposed-Infected-Recovered (SEIR) are used, the inclusion of detailed patterns of travel in estimating spatial contact rates is often overlooked, with the focus primarily on predicting temporal case counts (e.g., Cui et al. 2020; Liu et al. 2020; Feng et al. 2021).
 Moreover, studies have explored the association between mobility and the spatiotemporal distribution of COVID-19 using smart device data combined with case data (e.g., Badr et al. 2020; Jia et al. 2020), but the transmission trajectories based on individual attributes remain elusive.

 This study aims to estimate infection exposure risk areas during the past COVID-19 pandemic through reverse estimation of individual spatiotemporal travel patterns, assisting in formulating effective proactive epidemic strategies for the future.
 To do this, we developed a simulation model that estimates where individuals visited during the period when a significant number of cases occurred, ultimately giving a solution to bridge the spatiotemporal gap between case report locations and exposure areas.
-With the data where merely record the sum of travel counts, we decomposed those travels by various criteria, such as age, weekdays/weekends, and trip purpose, to identify more detailed and micro-level past travel patterns.
+We decomposed aggregated travel count by various criteria, such as age, weekdays/weekends, and trip purpose, to identify more detailed and micro-level past travel patterns.
 The result of this study reveals who traveled where, for what purpose, and which areas, which could serve as crucial reference data to form targeted disease control strategies for potential future pandemics.

 2. Study area, time period and data description